Complete your COVID Screening

 Circle Square Ranch is owned and operated by InterVarsity who has been operating summer camps and year-round outdoor educational programs since 1929.
 We operate nine summer camps across Canada under the names of Pioneer Camp and Circle Square Ranch.

-Overnight Campers: Campers can purchase a snack or a souvenir during the evenings from the canteen store.
-The Canteen includes things such as chocolate bars, slushies, chips, candy, granola bars, yogurt, fruit and pop.
+Campers can purchase a snack or a souvenir during the afternoon from the canteen store.
 If you’d prefer, you are welcome to send snacks from home as long as they are nut-free.
 Canteen money can be paid in advance when completing an online registration or on arrival day.
 We suggest adding $20- $40/camper for each week they are attending camp.
 Any unspent money greater than $3.00 will be refunded back onto your credit card or via cheque after the session ends.

 What to Bring